python/cpython/Doc/library/http.cookies.rst

    in HTTP requests, and is not accessible through JavaScript.
 This is intended to mitigate some forms of cross-site scripting.

-   The attribute:attr:`samesite` specifies that browser is not allowed to send the cookie along with cross-site requests.
+   The attribute :attr:`samesite` specifies that browser is not allowed to send the cookie along with cross-site requests.
 This help to mitigate CSRF attacks.
 Valid values for this attribute are "Strict" and "Lax".